mwatkins1970/SAE_Feature_Interpretability_Tool/README.md

 # Gemma-2B SAE Feature Interpretability Multitool

-This tool assists in the interpretability of sparse autoencoder (SAE) features, specifically those trained by Joseph Bloom on the Gemma-2B model.
-By visualizing and probing the representations learned by these SAEs, the multitool supports a detailed examination of latent features and their interactions within large language models (LLMs).
+This assists in the interpretability of sparse autoencoder (SAE) features, specifically [those trained by Joseph Bloom on the Gemma-2B model](https://huggingface.co/jbloom/Gemma-2b-Residual-Stream-SAEs).
+By visualising and probing the representations learned by these SAEs, the multitool supports a detailed examination of the kinds of patterns and associations captured by individual learned features within large language models (LLMs).

 ## Overview

 The tool offers two main functionalities that serve as experimental probes into the model's learned representations:

-1. **Definition Trees for Ghost Tokens**: This functionality uses feature vectors to generate interpretive "definition trees," revealing complex, hierarchical token relationships.
+1. **Definition trees for "ghost tokens"**: This functionality uses feature vectors to generate interpretive "definition trees," revealing complex, hierarchical relationships.
-2. **Token Lists by Embedding Similarity**: This function generates lists of tokens that exhibit embedding similarities to the selected feature vector, shedding light on the kinds of token meanings associated with specific model features.
+2. **Token lists by embedding similarity**: This functionality generates lists of tokens that exhibit embedding similarities to the selected feature vector, shedding light on the kinds of tokens associated with specific model features.

-These tools can potentially aid in studying model alignment issues, such as interpretability, the impact of post-training adjustments, and persona stability within SAEs.
+These can potentially aid in the interpretation of learned features in LLMs.

-### Functionality 1: Definition Trees
+### Functionality 1: Definition trees

-This function constructs a "definition tree" based on a user-selected SAE feature vector.
-Users can control the construction parameters, including:
+This functionality constructs a "definition tree" based on a user-selected SAE feature.
+Users can control various parameters, including:

-- **SAE Layer**: Choice of encoder or decoder feature weights at layers 0, 6, 10, or 12.
+- **choice of encoder or decoder weights**: For some features, using encoder weights to construct the feature vector – and thereby the "ghost token" to be defined – produces more useful results; for others, decoder weights work better (it's currently unclear why this is)
-- **Token Centroid Offset**: Optionally offsets the feature vector by the token embedding centroid, shifting the "ghost token" toward a central token embedding.
+- **token centroid offset (Boolean)**: Optionally offsets the feature vector by the token embedding centroid, which seems necessary to get any useful results (again, it's unclear why)
-- **Scaling and PCA Adjustments**: Fine-tune feature influence through scaling and PCA weighting.

-The result is a tree that maps relationships between tokens based on their cumulative probability in a rollout process, providing a visualized hierarchy that aids in interpretability.
+- **scaling**: The default scaling for the feature vector is 3.8, the approximate mean distance-from-centroid for the token embeddings, which leads to a "ghost token" pointing in a direction determined by the feature weights, but lying at a typical (for tokens) distance from centroid.
+Lower values (around 2.5) seem to produce better results when decoder weights are used (it's currently unclear why)
+- **PCA adjustments**: A linear combination of the feature vector and the first PCA component for the token embeddings can be used.
+With a default weighting of 0, this has no effect.
+For some features, some degree of PCA adjustment is crucial to get useful results.

+The result is a tree that hierarchically displays the most probable definitions Gemma-2B would produce for the "ghost token" if prompted at temperature 0.
+In many cases these are clearly related to the types of text samples that most strongly activate the feature in question.
+And their branching/"multiversal" structure seems to capture nuances beyond what simple linear descriptions can offer.

-### Functionality 2: Token Lists
+### Functionality 2: Token lists

-This function identifies the top tokens closest to the feature vector according to a customizable cosine distance metric.
+This function identifies the tokens closest to the feature vector according to a customisable cosine distance metric.
+Because (due to the quirks of high-dimensional geometry) the tokens whose embeddings are cosine-closest to the token embedding centroid are cosine-closest to _everything_, these are here filtered out by dividing the token embedding's **cosine distance to the feature vector** by its **cosine distance to centroid** (which thereby incentivises the former being small and the latter being large).

 Key configurable parameters include:

-- **Numerator Exponent**: Adjusts the distance metric by scaling the cosine distance.
+- **numerator exponent**: Adjusts the filtering metric by raising the numerator (cosine distance to feature vector) by a chosen power.
-- **PCA Component Weighting**: Modifies the feature vector with principal component directions for exploratory analysis.
+- **PCA component weighting**: Modifies the feature vector with first PCA direction, as in Functionality 1.
-- **Centroid Offset and Scaling**: Controls vector scaling and adjusts the feature vector origin, allowing for comparative studies of token proximity.

-These token lists can facilitate concept-based interpretability studies and offer empirical insights into the emergent behaviors that may arise as a consequence of feature activation.
+- **Centroid offset and scaling**: The same as in Functionality 1.

+### Potential automation
+If passed to appropriately powerful LLMs via API, these token lists and definition tree data could perhaps facilitate concept-based interpretability studies of learned SAE features.

 ## Getting Started